 Tiger Woods was found asleep at the wheel by police on Monday, May 29th and arrested for suspicion of driving under the influence.
+This is a serious offence, as anyone who has found themselves in this position would tell you.
+As a result, if you have have been arrested on similar grounds it would be wise to contact a Henrico VA Traffic Lawyer for expert advice and guidance.
+Unfortunately, the state Tiger Woods was found in did not correlate to how a sober man would act.
 Woods had to be awakened and his speech was slurred, arrest report says.
 The report also said Woods also told police he “takes several prescriptions” due to a back injury.

 After consenting to a Breathalyzer test, registering a 0.000, and a urine test, Woods said in a statement that alcohol was not involved and that he had “an unexpected reaction to prescribed medications.”
 Woods is currently in a back rehabilitation program following surgery, and said he did not realize the mix of medications had affected him so strongly.
 “I understand the severity of what I did and I take full responsibility for my actions,” Woods said.